ni/systemlink-enterprise-examples/Python Examples/TestMonitor/CreateResultsAndSteps/ReadMe.md

 python <filename.py> <url> <api_key>
 ```

-For example: `python results.py https://my_server apiKey`.
+For example: `python create_results_and_steps.py https://my_server apiKey`.

 About the Example
 -----------------

-This is an example of uploading test results to the SystemLink Test Monitor service.
+This is an example of uploading test results to the SystemLink Enterprise Test Monitor service.
 It simulates measuring the power output from a device and tests the measured power
 to ensure it is within a specified upper and lower limit.
 The power is simulated using
 the simple electrical equation `P=VI` (power=voltage*current).
 In this example, a random